Raadwal/custom-join/README.md

 ### How the program works on inner join example:
 We have two files: first_data.csv second_data.csv
-- Firstly we are dividing second file into many small ones, each one has certain numbers of lines (CHUNK SIZE variable).
+- Firstly, we are dividing the second file into many small ones, each one has limited by CHUNK_SIZE number of lines.
-- Secondly we are creating dictionary where keys are indexes of column given by user and values are lists of files which contains given indexes.
+- Secondly, we are creating a dictionary where keys are indexes of column given by the user and values are lists of files that contains given indexes.
-- Thirdly we are reading first file one row at the time, we are checking value of key column and checking in dictionary in which files we can find matching rows.
+- Thirdly, we are reading first file one row at a time, we are checking the value of a key column and checking in the dictionary in which files we can find matching rows.
-- At the end we are using multithreading for searching rows in each files and we are printing it
+- In the end, we are using multithreading for searching rows, combining them, and printing to standard output.

+### What was tested and what wasn't?

 ### Python libraries that are perfect for joining two large CSV files:
 ```Bash